lucia2007/tennis_buddies/README.md

 - Save all the files and migrate the changes:
 `python3 manage.py migrate`

-* Add Cloudinary Libraries to the "INSTALLED_APPS" in the following order:
+* Add Cloudinary Libraries to the "INSTALLED_APPS" in the following order (the order must be adhered to):

 ![Cloudinary Libraries added to Installed Apps](/readme-images/cloudinary_installed_apps.png)